 The addiction to caring for others’ energy can run so deep it feels natural even when it’s not healthy.
 I find myself at a different rock bottom and realize what I didn’t do last time was accept total self-responsibility.
-And the Universe has gently guided me here, so this time I didn’t crash down, I floated ever so slowly like a feather on the wind.
+And the Universe has gently guided me here.
+This time I didn’t crash down, I floated ever so slowly like a feather on the wind.
 All the while, learning, observing and examining.
 And it has been a magical ride.
 Now I know and can feel the roots of my power.
 This time I know how to take hold and not let go.

 I’ve heard it said that lack of self-love is the root of co-dependence; for me that was only partially helpful.
 This was the missing piece.
 Without self-responsibility, I couldn’t access true self-love.
 The missing piece lay somewhere deep in the disconnection from Self.
 When that is plugged back in, all the old stories fall away.

 The mistakes you’ve made don’t define you.
 You are not the sum total of the stories you’ve been told about you.
-They were built on distractions to focus your attention and responsibility away from your shiny core, to place the story of your duty to others in your willing heart.
+They were built on distractions designed to focus your attention and responsibility away from your shiny core; to place the story of your duty to others in your willing heart.

 Take Stock of YOU